Sebitian/snipiddy/README.md

-# Team070-QueryQuesters
+# Snipiddy

+## Instructions
-# To run the project, use npm run dev
+To run the project, use npm run dev inside of the snipiddy directory.